-If you honestly don’t think you are ‘good enough’ for anyone, then no romantic partner is really going to change that.
-Your sense of self-worth and self-esteem should never be derived from another person.
+If you honestly don’t think you are “good enough” for anyone, then no romantic partner is really going to change that.
+Your sense of self-worth should never be derived from another person.

-Another reason why some people will always make sure they are in a relationship is due to wanting the respect of their peers and society in general.
-Even back in my school days, it was always the ‘cool kids’ who were in relationships.
+Another reason why some people jump from one relationship to another without any gaps is due to wanting the respect of their peers and society in general.
+Even during adolescence, it was always the “cool kids” who were in relationships.

-Obviously at a young age, relationships are rather trivial but I remember myself dating one girl in particular called Hannah (we were only 12 years old, how cute) simply because I thought it would make me look cool… I don’t think we ever even spent any time together; we merely enjoyed the status of having a boyfriend or girlfriend. 🙂
+Obviously at such a young age relationships are rather trivial but I too remember dating a girl at school when we were both 12-years-old simply because I thought it would make me look cool.
+I don’t think we even spent any time together in our month of dating; we merely enjoyed the status of having a boyfriend or girlfriend.

-In adulthood, relationships aren’t so infantile but still a good question to ask yourself is, “would I date this person regardless of what anyone else thought?”
-It’s a good question to ask yourself, whether you are in a relationship with said person, or wanting to be.
+Adult relationships aren’t so infantile but even so, a good question to ask yourself is, “would I date this person regardless of what anyone else thought?”
+It’s a useful question to answer, whether you are already in a relationship with said person, or merely wanting to be.